kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 ### Support Multiple API Versions of TrainingRuntime

-We can consider to introduce the `version` field for runtime API version to the `.spec.trainingRuntimeRef` so that we can support multiple API versions of TrainingRuntime.
+We can consider to introduce the `version` field for runtime API version to the `.spec.runtimeRef` so that we can support multiple API versions of TrainingRuntime.

 It could mitigate the pain points when users upgrade the older API Version to newer API Version like alpha to beta.